IBM-Bluemix-Docs/hardware-firewall-dedicated/viewing-hardware-firewalls-account.md

 {:note: .note}
 {:important: .important}

-# Viewing your IBM Firewalls
+# Viewing your IBM firewalls
 {: #viewing-your-ibm-firewalls}

 You can see which VLANs are protected with Firewalls and find more details about individual Firewalls by visiting the VLANs page.